Private Chantilly Château & Park Tour

-A private tour of the chateau in Chantilly is a short-cut to understanding the power and magnificence of the nobility in France.
+A private tour of the château in Chantilly is a short-cut to understanding the power and magnificence of the nobility in France.
+This tour brings you to the domain of France’s illustrious Montmorency and Condé families, and to a museum of world class stature.
 It can be argued with some success that the power of its creator, the Constable Anne in the 16th century, was equal to that of the crown.
-It was also Louis Bourbon, the Prince of Condé, renowned as the Grand Condé, who threatened to supplant Louis XIV, which resulted in his banishment from the court in 1650.
+His descendant, Louis Bourbon, the Prince of Condé, renowned as the Grand Condé, actually threatened to supplant the king, Louis XIV, but failed, leading to his banishment from the court in 1650.
 Even his act of atonement, a gift to the king of Michelangelo’s twin sculptures, The Slaves, was not enough to redeem him.
-None of the previous royal palaces held a candle to the elegance of Chantilly.
+Until the creation of Versailles, none of the previous royal palaces held a candle to the elegance of Chantilly.